Alissa Bjerkhoel: CIP work

-Responsibilities

-Bjerkhoel currently holds the position of Litigation Coordinator at the California Innocence Project, investigating claims of wrongful conviction for felony convictions in Southern California.
-She serves as the in-house DNA expert, authors petitions filed on behalf of the Project's clients, directs and supervises clinical student casework, and coordinates case litigation.
-She communicates regularly with clients, attorneys, witnesses, victims, experts and law enforcement officials.
-She conducts field investigations, including visits to crime scenes, courts, correctional facilities and police stations.
-She drafts petitions for writ of habeas corpus and motions for DNA testing for cases where strong evidence of innocence exists.
-She also participates as co-counsel in evidentiary hearing and trial proceedings.
-In addition to her own case load, she supervises more than 100 cases each year.

 Prominent cases

 Brian Banks

 The 2002 conviction of All Star linebacker Brian Banks on false charges of rape and kidnapping was dismissed in 2012, directly due to the efforts of the California Innocence Project.
 Following his initial arrest for the alleged crimes, Banks, despite his protestations of innocence, faced a possible conviction, if the case had gone to trial, of 41-years-to-life, and reluctantly agreed to a plea bargain.
 He was then given an unexpectedly harsh sentence of six years in prison (of which he served five years and two months), followed by five years' probation and registration as a sex offender.

 After his release on probation, he arranged for a meeting with his accuser, Wanetta Gibson (who had contacted him through Facebook), at which she admitted on video that there had been no rape or kidnapping in 2002, and that their encounter had been completely consensual.
 The video evidence was not admissible in court, because the video had been made without Gibson's knowledge or consent and was not accompanied by a signed confession from the young woman.
 However, CIP was instrumental in putting together additional evidence supporting Banks' story, which led the district attorney to dismiss all charges against him and release him from sex-offender status, allowing him to resume his aborted sports career.
 Bjerkhoel was present in the courtroom with Banks on May 24, 2012, the day that his conviction was finally dismissed.

 Banks supports CIP in its efforts on behalf of the wrongly-convicted, including participating in CIP's 2013 Innocence March.
 He often wears a shirt with the lettering "XONR8" ("exonerate").
 A film project based on Banks' story, co-executive produced by Banks himself and Justin Brooks of CIP and directed by Tom Shadyac, was released in 2018, with Tiffany Dupont portraying Bjerkhoel.